lilaspourpre/acl-2020/_pages/program/workshops.md

 ### IWPT
 The 16th International Conference on Parsing Technologies.
 All things related to the analysis of language structure, with a shared task on Multilingual Parsing to Enhanced Universal Dependencies. <br/>
-*Organizers: Yuji Matsumoto, Stephan Oepen, Kenji Sagae, Anders SÃ¸gaard, Weiwei Sun and Reut Tsarfaty*
+*Organizers: Yuji Matsumoto, Stephan Oepen, Kenji Sagae, Anders Søgaard, Weiwei Sun and Reut Tsarfaty*

 ### NLI
 Natural Language Interfaces: Challenges and Promises.
 This multidisciplinary workshop retrospectively and prospectively discusses the challenges and promises of natural language interfaces. <br/>